 The Spanish Demonstrative Adjectives and Pronouns (“Adjetivos y Pronombres Demostrativos”) are a collection of words which point at something or someone based on its distance to the speaker.
 They are the equivalent of the English words “this-these”, “that-those”.

-While in English there are two different distances (this = short distance, that = longer distance), in Spanish there are three.
-On top of that, you also have to learn masculine and feminine forms (a distinction that doesn’t exist in English) and there are even neutral forms!
+While in English there are two different distances (this = short distance, that = longer distance), in Spanish there are three distances.
+On top of that, for each distance you need to learn 5 words:

 – Talking about something vague ur unspecific: